How the RAF heroically defended the British Isles against overwhelming odds in WWII

 From the 7th of September, the Luftwaffe began a new offensive against Britain.

-This offensive was known as the 'Blitz' and was a campaign of night-time bombing raids against British towns and cities.
+This offensive was known as the 'Blitz', which was a campaign of night-time bombing raids against British towns and cities.

-Manchester, Birmingham, Coventry, Liverpool, and Bristol were all heavily bombed.
+Manchester, Birmingham, Coventry, Liverpool, and Bristol were all bombed heavily at different points.

 However, London was the main target of German attacks and was bombed for 57 consecutive nights without a break.

-There were regularly more than 400 bombers in each raid, and they caused widespread damage.
+There were often more than 400 bombers in each raid, and they caused widespread damage.

 The Blitz continued across Britain until May 1941.
-Over the course of the Blitz, more than 43,000 British civilians were killed and millions more were left homeless.
+Over the course of the Blitz, more than 43,000 British civilians were killed, according to most estimates, and millions more were left homeless.

-Despite this, the British people remained defiant and determined to defeat Hitler.
+Even so, the British people remained determined to defeat Hitler.

 Further reading